 - Sugar - I used white cane sugar.
 I do not recommend coconut sugar.

-- Blueberries - Fresh are best but frozen also work well.
-For best results, see the FAQ below if you are using frozen blueberries.
+- Blueberries - Fresh are best, but frozen also work well.
+For best results, see the FAQ below if you use frozen blueberries.

 - Lemon Juice - Fresh or jarred lemon juice is fine.

 Step 1: Add the blueberries to a large skillet.
 Pour on the sugar, water, and lemon juice.
 Cook the blueberries over medium-low heat for 8-10 minutes.
 (I include a time range because smaller blueberries need less time.)